KmolYuan/python-solvespace/solvespace/exposed/README.md

 You need change a few of Python files to avoid these conflicts.

-But you can be assured that this
+But you can be assured that the changes won't cause any negative impact.

 libpython35.a
 ---